-If any findings are identified because of a CAFR review, a desk review, or an on-site visit, the grantee is required to submit a response within thirty (30) days from the date of receipt of the monitoring report to either dispute the findings with written comments and any supporting documentation, or by submitting a Corrective Action Plan (CAP) specifying the plan to remedy the finding.
+If any findings are identified as a result of a ACFR review, a desk review, or an on-site visit, the grantee is required to submit a response within thirty (30) days from the date of receipt of the monitoring report to either dispute the findings with written comments and any supporting documentation, or by submitting a Corrective Action Plan (CAP) specifying the plan to remedy the finding.
 The CAP must be fully implemented within six (6) months from the date of the report.